Ethinylestradiol/etonogestrel: Restrictions on use

-On July 31, 2014, CTV News reported that Merck Canada Inc. stated that women who are over 35 and smoke should not use the NuvaRing.
-In addition to this group of women, women who have any of the following conditions also should not use the NuvaRing: abnormal blood-fat levels, clotting disorders, diabetes, heart disease, high blood pressure, migraine headaches with vision problems or "constant stomach pain caused by pancreatic dysfunction along with high levels of fats in the blood".
+In July 2014, CTV News reported that Merck Canada Inc. stated that women who are over 35 and smoke should not use the Nuvaring.
+In addition to this group of women, women who have any of the following conditions also should not use the Nuvaring: abnormal blood-fat levels, clotting disorders, diabetes, heart disease, high blood pressure, migraine headaches with vision problems or "constant stomach pain caused by pancreatic dysfunction along with high levels of fats in the blood".

 Lawsuits

 Lawsuits were filed in the US against Merck alleging it concealed health risks associated with the product.
 These were settled for $100 million in 2014.

-In March 2008, the first lawsuit was filed against the manufacturers, distributors, and marketers of NuvaRing.
+In March 2008, the first lawsuit was filed against the manufacturers, distributors, and marketers of Nuvaring.
 The plaintiff alleged that these companies concealed the health risks associated with using the device, which is claimed to have caused the death of the plaintiff's wife.
-Subsequent plaintiffs alleged multiple problems with the advertising of NuvaRing and that they downplayed its risks of injury and death.
+Subsequent plaintiffs alleged multiple problems with the advertising of Nuvaring and that they downplayed its risks of injury and death.
 The company denied these allegations.